 Proximate cause is a term used to describe the causal influence of an action on a result.
 Truck drivers that breach a duty of care must, in some way, cause the injury sustained by a plaintiff for a valid negligence action to exist.
 If duty, breach, proximate cause, and injury are proven, a plaintiff may recover damages for the defendant’s negligence.

-For a free legal consultation with a jackknife truck accidents lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Rock Hill Jackknife Truck Accident Lawyer call 1-803-366-0333

 What if the Victim is Partially Responsible?